gotar/TRUG/README.md

 ```
 bundle install
-npm install --save-dev
+npm install
 ```

-Run local Sinatra server:
+Run application:

 ```
-rackup -p 4567
+bundle exec foreman start -f Procfile.dev
 ```

-And visit http://localhost:4567 to see it.
+And visit http://localhost:9292 to see it.